nyx-fuzz/Nyx/README.md

 # Nyx

 This repository contains an overview of the Nyx project.
-The Nyx project consists of its core component, a modified version of QEMU that allows to take and reset VM snapshots thousands of times per second, a modified version of KVM to enabled nested fuzzing and Intel-PT tracing during fuzzing, as well as some auxilary tools such as Spec-Fuzzer, a fuzzer specificially designed for fuzzing complex network targets.
-Note that Nyx can easily be used to build fuzzers for almost anything.
-Despite it's name, Spec-Fuzzer is quite capable of fuzzing anything that runs inside of KVM.
-This includes applications, kernels and even hypervisors.
+The Nyx project consists of its core component, a modified version of QEMU that allows to take and reset VM snapshots thousands of times per second, a modified version of KVM to enabled nested fuzzing and Intel-PT tracing during fuzzing, as well as some auxilary tools such as Spec-Fuzzer, a fuzzer specificially designed for fuzzing complex interactive targets.
+Spec-Fuzzer is capable of fuzzing anything that runs inside of KVM.
+This includes applications, kernels and even hypervisors - Nyx can be used to easily build fuzzers for almost anything.

 <p>
 <img align="right" width="200"  src="logo.png">